JAMKT/coding-guidelines/BASIC-STRUCTURE.md

 ## Naming conventions:
 * Folders: Lowercase, with dashes `-` as spaces
 * JS files (general): Camel-case
-* Models and classes: Capitalized
-** If the name of a model (or class) is composed by more than one word, each word has to be capitalized and there should be no spaces between them
+* Models and classes: Capitalized.
+If the name of a model (or class) is composed by more than one word, each word has to be capitalized and there should be no spaces between them
 * .md files: Uppercase

 ### Work In Process